jamesthekee/password-manager/README.md

 4. Run client/client.py and use however bloody ever

 HOW IT WORKS
-All communication is currently encrypted(using vernam cipger) and is sent in plaintext.
+All communication is currently encrypted(using vernam cipher) and is sent in plaintext.
 When you login in to the service, the password is hashed with a salt so your password can't be recovered.

 In this application you cannot store associated passwords with usernames amd they are only generated from your information.